USS America (LHA 6) Welcomes U.S. Consul General

-250711-N-ZW825-1076 BRISBANE, Australia (July 11, 2025) Capt.
-Ethan Rule, commanding officer of the forward-deployed amphibious assault ship USS America (LHA 6), and Commander, Expeditionary Strike Group 7, Rear Adm.
-Tom Shultz, welcome U.S. Consul General Jeremy Cornforth aboard ahead of the Trilateral Terms of Reference Agreement signing July 11.
-America hosted the trilateral arrangement signing to further cooperate amongst the U.S. Navy, Royal Australian Navy and Japan Maritime Self-Defense Force, in Brisbane, Australia, affirming the commitment to supply chain collaboration and interoperability among the three navies, further affirming our shared commitment to a free and prosperous Indo-Pacific.
+250711-N-ZW825-1129 BRISBANE, Australia (July 11, 2025) U.S. Consul General Jeremy Cornforth, right, asks a question aboard the forward-deployed amphibious assault ship USS America (LHA 6) ahead of the Trilateral Terms of Reference signing, July 11.
+America hosted the trilateral signing to further cooperate amongst the U.S. Navy, Royal Australian Navy and Japan Maritime Self-Defense Force, in Brisbane, Australia, affirming the commitment to supply chain collaboration and interoperability among the three navies, further affirming our shared commitment to a free and prosperous Indo-Pacific.
 America, lead ship of the America Strike Group, is operating in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
 (U.S. Navy photo by Chief Mass Communication Specialist Byron C. Linder)

 |Date Taken: